 Attractions: Beantown Trolley, Fenway Park Tour, MIT Museum, Newbury Street, Prudential Center, Copley Square

-Dining: Croissant du Jour, Cask n' Flagon, Emma's Pizzeria8:00 AM: Good Morning!
+Dining: Croissant du Jour, Cask n' Flagon, Emma's Pizzeria

 Eat lunch like a true Sox fan at the Cask n' Flagon at the corner of Lansdowne Street and Brookline Ave.
-It's right outside the park and a classic Boston restaurant and bar.3:00 PM: Cambridge Bound
+It's right outside the park and a classic Boston restaurant and bar.